 Introduction.
-In Blog 1 of this Series, Getting Perspective on Your Co-Parenting Relationship, we introduced both the importance of and the challenges to getting a broader perspective on a healthy co-parenting relationship.
+In Blog 1 of this Series, Getting Perspective on Being Divorced Parents, we introduced both the importance of and the challenges to getting a broader perspective on a healthy co-parenting relationship.
 We hope we were clear on the benefits of doing so.
 We encouraged you to be curious and be willing to change your perspective as you look at your situation from the different angles of other’s perspectives.

 In Blog #2, we pointed out that getting an objective perspective involves the use of imagination and getting more information from others.
 First, we imagine what another person’s perspective is, though knowing we might be wrong.
 When we get more information from the other person, we have a chance to correct our mistake and still use imagination to understand.